 Simple hacks for unparalleled acoustics

-If you decide to go the DIY route, here’s a tip from the pros: be sure to pick a fabric that doesn’t impede the sound waves from reaching the core material (pick one with high acoustic transparency).
+When choosing a fabric for your acoustical panels, be sure to pick one that doesn’t impede the sound waves from reaching the core material (pick one with high acoustic transparency).
 Guilford of Maine and Duvaltex offer acoustic and panel fabrics in a host of colors and patterns.
 These textiles made from recycled materials meet the highest testing standards, and the weave and material makes all of them suitable for residential, commercial and institutional use.
-As a bonus, they also wrap well, which will make your job that much easier.
 Keep an eye out for our upcoming posts to see why wrapped panels are superior to foam and get insider advice on the ideal panel placement for your room.